 Even though chatbots in retail are fairly new, many companies from weighty Walmart and eBay to small and mid-size retail brands have already discovered the capabilities of this technology.
 Bots were among the most popular digital initiatives retailers used to boost sales in 2017.

 Chatbot technology addresses various challenges in retail.
 Bots mainly operate in messengers and target audiences in the mobile environment that is already familiar to billions of users around the globe.
 They can sell, advertise, support, upsell, promote products and even events (check Oracle Cloud chatbot as a good example).
 Many brands even aim to reduce abandoned carts with chatbots.

 This technology is believed to save industries including retail up to $8 bn by 2022 through intelligent automation of services.

 And finally, chatbot technology is expected to take up the routine from human teams and successfully implement such services as customer support, personalized product recommendation and sales 24/7/365.

-Chatbots for messengers, voice assistants and web are seen as the technology to back up and enrich the efforts retail companies put to reinforce their online shopping space.
+Chatbots for messengers, voice assistants (check Alexa chatbot skill that sells books) and web are seen as the technology to back up and enrich the efforts retail companies put to reinforce their online shopping space.
 As much as 76% of respondents find investment into chatbots “possible.”
 However, the majority of loyal retailers admit that they need more information to understand how to apply bots to business.